About Maike Sonnewald

 I am interested in how we bring theoretical constructs and inferences together with observations to meet the needs of modern society.
 My main affiliation is UC Davis, where I am an Assistant Professor and lead the Computational Climate and Ocean Group.
 I am also an Affiliate Assistant Professor at the University of Washington, a visiting researcher at Princeton University and a research associate at the NOAA Geophysical Fluid Dynamics Laboratory.

 Combining domain knowledge with advanced techniques from data science, I aim to create new insight and accelerate exploration.
-I primarily see myself as a physical oceanographer, but have a formal background in computer science/data science as my thesis sponsored by the EPSRC was joint between the very diverse National Oceanography Centre, Southampton, and the excellent Institute for Complex Systems Simulation.
+I primarily work within the ocean and climate realm, but have a formal background in computer science/data science, as my thesis was joint between the National Oceanography Centre (UK), and the Institute for Complex Systems Simulation (University of Southamapton).
 I joined MIT as a Postdoctoral Associate working with Carl Wunsch, Patrick Heimbach and Steph Dutkiewitz.
-I have held visiting positions at Harvard University, and the University of Texas (UT) at Austin and I am currently a visiting scientist at the University of Washington.
+I have held visiting positions at Harvard University, and the University of Texas (UT) at Austin.